How to Start Selling on eBay: Tips for Success

 Succeeding on eBay

-There is more to being successful on eBay than just selling the right products and optimizing your product listings.
+There is more to being successful on eBay than just selling the right products and optimising your product listings.
 Some are factors within your control, while others may require navigating relationships with eBay for accelerating your marketplace sales.

 Earning and maintaining seller reputation with positive feedback.

 Your first sales on eBay will be the most critical to gaining traction.
-To start, make sure you fulfill orders quickly and on time and are packing items securely.
+To start, make sure you fulfil orders quickly and on time and are packing items securely.
 And, once again, be sure to maintain accurate inventory levels so you do not oversell products.